aleskalfas/bee-supervisor-poc/README.md

 ### Run

+- Monitor
+  `npm run monitor`

+- Supervisor
+  `npm run start:dev`

-`npm start <<< "Hi, can you create poem about each of these topics: bee, hive, queen, sun, flowers?"`
+- Send message like `Hi, can you create poem about each of these topics: bee, hive, queen, sun, flowers?` to the supervisor.

 ### Live Demo